cdzombak/OpenList/README.md

 # OpenList Chrome Extension

-OpenList provides tools you can use to manage lists of URLs.
+OpenList phelps you manage lists of URLs.
 It's useful if you have a habit of emailing yourself lists of articles or pages to check out later.

 With OpenList, you can...